LC-Linkous/chicken_swarm_python/README.md

 ### Objective Function Handling
+The objective function is handled in two parts.

+* First, a defined function, such as one passed in from `func_F.py` (see examples), is evaluated based on current particle locations.
+This allows for the optimizers to be utilized in the context of 1. benchmark functions from the objective function library, 2. user defined functions, 3. replacing explicitly defined functions with outside calls to programs such as simulations or other scripts that return a matrix of evaluated outputs.

-The optimizer minimizes the absolute value of the difference of the target outputs and the evaluated outputs.
+* Secondly, the actual objective function is evaluated.
+In the AntennaCAT set of optimizers, the objective function evaluation is either a `TARGET` or `THRESHOLD` evaluation.
+For a `TARGET` evaluation, which is the default behavior, the optimizer minimizes the absolute value of the difference of the target outputs and the evaluated outputs.
+A `THRESHOLD` evaluation includes boolean logic to determine if a 'greater than or equal to' or 'less than or equal to' or 'equal to' relation between the target outputs (or thresholds) and the evaluated outputs exist.

 Future versions may include options for function minimization when target values are absent.

 #### Creating a Custom Objective Function